liakosvasileios/website/content/research/avx-throttling.md

 ## TL;DR

-AVX frequency throttling can act as a low-resolution timing side channel, which might be exploited similarly to cache timing attacks—especially if the attacker shares a physical core with the victim.
+AVX frequency throttling can act as a low-resolution timing side channel, which might be exploited similarly to cache timing attacks - especially if the attacker shares a physical core with the victim.
 While not as powerful as Spectre/Meltdown, it adds to the arsenal of side-channel vectors and could help fingerprint or infer workload behavior.
 Also, AVX throttling can be abused in conjunction with speculative execution, especially to:

 - Observe side effects of speculation